jeremic-uros/Enigma/README.md

 # Enigma

-Enigma is a school project.
-It is a bluetooth word guessing game played by two teams.
+Enigma is a bluetooth word guessing game played by two teams.
 Currently only serbian words are available.

+Game is in development with most of the game finished.